Onewquant/onew.github.io/_pages/about.md

 ---

-### Be CURVE !

-- Creative (창의적인)
-- Understandable (이해하기 쉬운)
-- Right (올바른)
-- Valuable (가치 있는)
-- Evidence-Based (증거 기반)

----

 ### Philosophy

+The purpose of 'Onew Lab' is
-'Curve Labs' are the tries for understanding the truth with data-driven analysis.
+to understand the truth with data-driven analysis,
-We will explore the data world with creative thinking and right value.
+to explore the data world with creative thinking and right value,
-Also we will share the shape of truth in understandable language.
+to share the results in understandable language,

-Through these works, 'Curve Labs' hope to grow step by step and make world better place.
+and ultimately to make world better place with these works.

-Curve Labs는 데이터를 기반한 분석으로 그것들을 이해하려는 시도입니다.
-우리는 새로운 생각과 올바른 가치관을 가지고 진리를 끝없이 탐구할 것입니다.
-또한 그 진리의 본 모습을 알기 쉬운 언어로 풀어 사람들과 나눌 것입니다.
-이 과정을 통해 Curve Labs는 한 걸음씩 성장해 나가며,
-세상을 더 가치 있게 변화시키리라 믿습니다.

 ---